-There may be other circumstances where it is not appropriate to follow our complaints policies – for example, where a complaint is part of on-going legal proceedings, a Right to Buy or Right to Acquire process or a complaint which does not relate to a service we provide.
-In these circumstances we will contact you in writing to explain why the complaint cannot be considered under our policies.
-If there is a more appropriate service or team to progress the matter in a suitable way, we will also signpost you to this service.
+There may be other circumstances where it is not appropriate to follow this complaints policy.
+For example, where a complaint relates to a Right to Buy or Right to Acquire process.
+In these circumstances the Chief Executive’s Department will contact you to explain why the complaint cannot be considered under this policy; they will also signpost you to an appropriate service or team to progress the matter in the suitable way.

 We are happy to receive your complaint in a variety of ways to suit you.
 You can log a complaint by:

 - Emailing or writing to us

 If you are struggling to make your complaint and would like some help to do so, please contact us and ask for the Chief Executive’s Department.

 We aim to respond to complaints promptly; our timescales are explained further in this policy under the relevant headings.
 Sometimes it may not be possible to respond fully to a complaint within these timescales, but we will always keep you informed of any changes and advise you when you can expect a reply.

 Our frontline staff are able to help customers who want to make a complaint.
 If they can’t help a customer themselves, they will help the customer find someone who can.